-UNE-EN ISO 6887-6 'specific rules for the preparation of samples taken at the primary production stage' may also serve as a guide when preparing all these samples.
+UNE-EN ISO 6887-6 on 'Specific rules for the preparation of samples taken at the primary production stage' may also serve as a guide when preparing all these samples.

-Identification of samples and results of analyses
+Identification of the samples and results of the analyses

-The samples sent must be properly preserved and identified (in accordance with the specimen report drawn up to accompany the samples to the laboratory: Sampling Sheet) There are two model sampling sheet annexes, one for official control and the other for own checks given that, in own checks, it is not necessary to collect so much information as in official controls.
-In both cases it must be clearly visible that the samples are for the purposes of the PNCS, so as to avoid confusion with the holding's own samples.
+The samples sent must be properly preserved and identified (in accordance with the specimen report drawn up to accompany the samples to the laboratory: Sampling Sheet).
+There are two sampling annex models, one for official controls and another for own checks because it is not necessary to collect as much information for own checks as for official controls.
+In both cases it must be clearly visible that the samples are part of the SNCP so as to avoid confusion with the holding's private samples.

-Those annexes must be completed in their entirety, because all the data collected therein are necessary for evaluating the PNCS.
+These annexes must be completely filled in since all the data collected is needed for SNCP assessment.

-A copy or duplicate of the sampling annex must be kept on the holding, and must be kept together with the test results sent by the laboratory so that all the documentation relating to the samples (sampling annex and test results) is available on the farm.
-That documentation must be available to the official veterinary services when the official controls are carried out for the purposes of the PNCS.
-The documentation required may be in hard copy or electronic format.
-To ensure suitable traceability of the samples, the test result reports must record the following at least:
+A copy or duplicate of the sampling annex must be kept at the holding, alongside the results sheet sent by the laboratory, in order to ensure that all of the documents relating to the samples (sampling annex and results sheet) are at the farm.
+These documents must be available to the official veterinary services when they perform the official controls under the SNCP.
+The documents required may be presented in either paper or digital format.
+In order to ensure adequate traceability of the samples, the following information, at least, must be recorded in the analysis results reports: